Davpyu/pos-net/README.md

 ## Cloning the Repository

-To get started, clone the repository from Gitlab:
+To get started, clone the repository from Github:

 ```bash
 git clone git@github.com:Davpyu/pos-net.git